 In 2004, Smith College made history when 19 women graduated as part of the first class of engineers ever from an all-women’s ABET-accredited engineering program.
-The reasons to have an engineering program at an all-women’s, liberal arts college are compelling.
+The reasons to study engineering at a women’s liberal arts college are compelling.
 As a creative endeavor at the intersection of design, science and mathematics, engineering draws on nearly all aspects of the human experience, including history, politics, economics, arts and societal aspirations.
-The work of engineers both exacerbates and offers solutions to some of our gravest societal problems, including climate change, disease, resource limitations and conflict.
+The work of engineers both exacerbates and solves some of our gravest societal problems, including climate change, disease, resource limitations and conflict.

 About the Picker Engineering Program